MartinHelesic/start-fe-project/README.md

 gulp

--> Change backgound color in ./assets/styles.scss to generate css
+-> Change backgound color in ./assets/scss/common/_global.scss to generate styles.css in css If everything works, your background will change.
+Now you can start work :-)